-By combining the static code and API analysis features of Fortify SAST with the runtime checks of the Fortify WebInspect dynamic application security testing (DAST) suite, DevSecOps teams can check their application's use of third-party APIs and test common attack types.
-To find unsafe APIs, Fortify's Secure API Manager can build a repository of all APIs called by the system as well as which external applications can use your application's APIs.
+By combining the static code and API analysis features of OpenText Static Application Security Testing with the runtime checks of the OpenText Dynamic Application Security Testing (DAST) suite, DevSecOps teams can check their application's use of third-party APIs and test common attack types.
+To find unsafe APIs, OpenText Secure API Manager can build a repository of all APIs called by the system as well as which external applications can use your application's APIs.